RaghavGohil/DungeonPasta/README.md

 # Trying to make a 2D game with SDL because low level programming suki.

-# previsouly on the show:
+# Previsouly on the show:

 It's more like I am running away from life when I do stuff like this..
 I have a website to create (and a game) and deviations like these never stop.. smh pls.
 I have my sem exams coming up too.
 Next up, after learning sdl, we will design conways game of life without giving a shit about life.